wasabikev/AI-UI/README.md

 **Vector Search**: Utilizes vector search to retrieve relevant information from uploaded documents and websites.
 **Dynamic System Messages**: System messages are dynamically updated with context from vector search and web search results.
 **Token Counting**: Implements token counting for various AI models to track usage and manage conversation length.
+**Dynamic System Messages**: System messages are dynamically updated with context from vector search and web search results.
+**Structured File Management**: Implements a hierarchical file structure to organize user uploads, processed texts, and LLMWhisperer outputs, facilitating efficient file handling and retrieval.

+## Global Variables
+`messages`: An array that stores the conversation messages.
+`systemMessages`: An array that stores the system messages.
+`model`: Stores the selected model name.
+`activeConversationId`: Keeps track of the currently selected conversation.
+`currentSystemMessage`: Stores the default system message.
+`currentSystemMessageDescription`: Stores the description of the current system message.
+`initialTemperature`: Stores the initial temperature setting.
+`isSaved`: A flag to track whether the system message changes have been saved.
+`activeSystemMessageId`: Tracks the currently active system message ID.
+`showTemperature`: Tracks the visibility of the temperature settings.
+`selectedTemperature`: Stores the default temperature value.
+`activeWebsiteId`: Stores the currently active website ID for the Websites Group.

 ## Key Components

-- **Backend**: The server is built with Flask and handles API routes, database interactions, communication with LLM APIs (OpenAI, Anthropic, Google), web scraping, vector search, and web search integration.
+**Backend**: The server is built with Flask and handles API routes, database interactions, communication with LLM APIs (OpenAI, Anthropic, Google), web scraping, vector search, and web search integration.
 Prod uses Gunicorn.
-- **Frontend**: The frontend is developed using HTML, CSS, JavaScript, Bootstrap, and additional libraries such as Prism.js and Marked.js for enhanced functionality.
+**Frontend**: The frontend is developed using HTML, CSS, JavaScript, Bootstrap, and additional libraries such as Prism.js, Marked.js, and MathJax for enhanced functionality.
-- **Database**: PostgreSQL is used for storing user data, conversation history, system messages, websites, and uploaded files.
+**Database**: PostgreSQL is used for storing user data, conversation history, system messages, websites, and uploaded files.
 It includes tables for users, conversations, folders, system messages, websites, and uploaded files.
-- **System Message Modal**: The system message modal serves as a central hub for orchestrating various layers of interaction, including system message content, model selection, temperature settings, and the integration of controls for adding websites and files.
-Intended for expansion of additional orchestration layers.
+**Vector Storage**: Pinecone is used for efficient storage and retrieval of embeddings, enabling advanced search and similarity matching capabilities.
+**File Processing**: Supports uploading and processing of various file types, including PDFs, using LLMWhisperer for advanced text extraction.
+**Web Scraping**: Implements a flexible spider using Scrapy for indexing websites associated with system messages.
+**File Management**: The application implements a structured file management system using utility functions in file_utils.py to organize user uploads, processed texts, and LLMWhisperer outputs.

 ## Main Files & Their Roles

-- **app.py**: Flask server that handles routes, API communication, and session management.
+**app.py**: Flask server that handles routes, API communication, and session management.
+It includes functions for chat processing, file handling, web scraping, image generation, and integrates with various AI models (OpenAI, Anthropic, Google).
+It also manages database operations, user authentication, and implements web search functionality.
-- **auth.py**: Authentication logic for user login, registration, and session handling.
-- **models.py**: SQLAlchemy models defining the database schema for users, conversations, and system messages.
+**auth.py**: Authentication logic for user login, registration, and session handling.**models.py**: SQLAlchemy models defining the database schema for users, conversations, system messages, folders, websites, and uploaded files.
-- **main.js**: Client-side logic for handling UI events, API calls, and dynamic content updates.
+**main.js**: Client-side logic for handling UI events, API calls, and dynamic content updates.
 Includes detailed modal interactions for system messages, model selection, and temperature adjustments, enhancing user control over AI behavior.
-- **chat.html**: The primary user interface for real-time conversation with AI models.
+**chat.html**: The primary user interface for real-time conversation with AI models.
 It includes functionalities such as initiating new conversations, accessing the admin dashboard, and adjusting AI model settings.
 It also integrates a rich text editor and supports rendering of Markdown, LaTeX, and syntax-highlighted code snippets.
-- **admin.html**: The admin dashboard template for managing users and system messages.
+**admin.html**: The admin dashboard template for managing users and system messages.
-- **login.html/register.html**: Templates for user authentication flows.
+**login.html/register.html**: Templates for user authentication flows.

-## Key Functions
+**file_utils.py**: Utility functions for managing file and folder structures within the application.
+**file_processing.py**: Handles the processing of various file types, including PDFs and other text-based documents.
+**embedding_store.py**: Manages the interaction with Pinecone for vector storage and retrieval.
+**llm_whisper_processor.py**: Interfaces with the Unstract LLMWhisperer API for advanced document processing and text extraction.

 ### app.py